SPHY Long Put Strategy

 What is a long put on SPHY?

 A long put on SPHY is the long put strategy applied to SPHY (etf).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With SPHY etf trading near $23.45, the strikes shown on this page are snapped to the nearest listed SPHY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SPHY etf at $23.31 on the most recent close, the strikes shown on this page are snapped to the nearest listed SPHY chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SPHY long put max profit and max loss calculated?